syntheticdrek/syntheticdrek/README.md

 ## Hi there 👋

+Thank you for coming.
+There's not much here yet, but I'm working on going through my private repositories for things that:

+* I can share
+* I want to share

+I'll also be writing a lot more code as I've been getting more serious about my programming.
+Check back soon!

 <!--
 **syntheticdrek/syntheticdrek** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.